mirenradia/AdvecSolve/readme.md

 ```bash
 ./convergence-test.ex
 ```
-If successful, the final printed line will say
+If successful, the final printed line will be
 ```
 Convergence Test PASSED
 ```
+and the code will exit with return code 0.

 ### Running the code